luckyhyosun/fullstackopen/README.md

 ```
   So, that's why some documents said <code>.toJSON()</code> is called first and <code>.stringify()</code> later.

-🐬 **Async**  declare a function as asynchronous which will require time to complete that JavaScript may have to wait for.
+🐬 **Async**  is a keyword (a modifier) which declares a function as asynchronous which will require time to complete that JavaScript may have to wait for.
 And it returns a Promise.

 🐬 **Await** is an operator and is possible only inside of an async function.
 And it waits for a Promise.